 - The Placebo Effect

 Many experiments have since been conducted to try to understand why the placebo effect occurs.
-David Burns MD (creator of the cognitive behavior therapy) showed, in his and many other studies, that a sugar pill was more effective than any anti-depressant or herbs given to the patient for treatment of depression.
+In his and many other studies, David Burns MD (creator of the cognitive behaviour therapy) showed that a sugar pill was more effective than any anti-depressant or herbs are given to the patient for treatment of depression.
 Even when a patient knowingly was given a placebo, it still showed to have helped heal ailments.

 - Why We Sleep?

-The actual function of sleep is highly misunderstood, but we do know we need it to function efficiently and productively.
+Sleep’s actual function is highly misunderstood, but we do know we need it to function efficiently and productively.
 It is thought that sleep helps restore and rebuild everything we burnt off that day.
 Certain genes turn on when we sleep; their sole purpose is for restoration.
-Brain and memory repossessing is another leading theory; when asleep, neuro pathways are strengthened and the less important ones are weakened, allowing loose connections for better emphasis on the more important ones.
+Brain and memory repossessing is another leading theory; when asleep, neuro pathways are strengthened.
+The less important ones are weakened, allowing loose connections to emphasize the more important ones.

 The average human will spend 24 years of their life asleep.
-Those of us who get less than seven hours, have a greater risk of developing depression, brain damage, heart disease, obesity and diabetes.
-However, getting too much sleep can cause the exact same risks.
+Those of us who get less than seven hours have a greater risk of developing depression, brain damage, heart disease, obesity and diabetes.
+However, getting too much sleep can cause the same risks.

 - The Hum